CEO & Leadership Succession Planning

 - Identify potential successors.
 Once you have assessed your current leadership team, you can start to identify potential successors for key roles.
 This may include internal candidates, external candidates, or a mix of both.

 - Develop a development plan for each potential successor.
 This plan should identify the skills and knowledge that the individual needs to develop in order to be successful in the role.
 The plan should also include opportunities for the individual to gain experience and exposure.

 - Communicate the succession plan to stakeholders.
 It is important to communicate the succession plan to key stakeholders, such as the board of directors, senior leaders, and employees.
 This will help to ensure that everyone is aligned on the plan and that there is a smooth transition when the time comes.

-Succession planning is important for a number of reasons.
 First, it helps to ensure that the organisation has a pipeline of qualified candidates to draw from when key positions become vacant.
 This is important because it allows the organisation to avoid disruptions to business operations and to attract and retain top talent.

 Second, succession planning helps to develop future leaders.
 By identifying and developing high-potential employees, organisations can identify a pool of qualified candidates who are ready to step into senior roles when the time comes.
 This helps to ensure that the organisation has the leadership it needs to be successful in the long term.

 Third, succession planning can help to mitigate the risk of unexpected departures.
 By having a succession plan in place, organisations can be prepared to fill key positions quickly and efficiently, even if an employee leaves unexpectedly.
 This can help to minimise the disruption to business operations and to protect the organisation’s competitiveness.

 Succession planning consultants can help organisations in a number of ways, including: